StefanoFochesatto/VI-AMR/examples/README.md

 # VI-AMR/examples/

-For `spherespiral.py` and `glacier.py` there are no additional dependencies.
+For `spherespiral.py` there are no additional dependencies.

 However, `metricaveraging.py` uses [animate](https://github.com/mesh-adaptation/animate) to do metric-based AMR.
 For this, Ed had to do the following: